Skip to main content

 Annual data submission deadline

-The annual data submission deadline is July 1.
+For 2024 incident data, the data submission deadline is April 1.
 States may revise, correct and resubmit data to USFA for the previous calendar year until that date.
-After July 1, we will compile and release the annual national NFIRS database for the previous calendar year into the public domain.
+After April 1, we will compile and release the annual national NFIRS database for the previous calendar year into the public domain.

 Fire department guidance